 Travel advice for the United States of America

-If you intend to leave Brazil and return during your trip, make sure that you get an exit stamp in your passport from Brazilian immigration when you depart.
+If you plan to leave and then re-enter Brazil get an exit stamp in your passport from Brazilian immigration when you depart.

 Yellow fever for information on re-entry to Australia following exposure to yellow fever.
 See also